 You have requested our opinion as to the fairness from a financial point of view to Fidelity National Information Services, Inc. (the "Company") of the Aggregate Consideration (as defined below) to be paid by the Company for each share of Class A common stock, par value \$0.00001 per share (the "Worldpay Common Stock"), of Worldpay, Inc. ("Worldpay") pursuant to the Agreement and Plan of Merger, dated as of March 17, 2019 (the "Agreement"), by and among the Company, Wrangler Merger Sub, Inc. ("Acquisition Sub") and Worldpay.
-Pursuant to the Agreement, Acquisition Sub will be merged with and into Worldpay and each outstanding share of Worldpay Common Stock will be converted into \$11.00 in cash (the "Cash Consideration") and 0.9287 shares of common stock, par value \$0.01 per share (the "Company Common Stock"), of the Company (the "Stock Consideration"; taken in the aggregate with the Cash Consideration, the "Aggregate Consideration").
+Pursuant to the Agreement, Acquisition Sub will be merged with and into Worldpay and each outstanding share of Worldpay Common Stock will be converted into \$11.00 in cash (the "Cash Consideration") and 0.9287 shares of common stock, par value \$0.01 per share (the "Company Common Stock"), of the Company (the "Stock Consideration"):